-According to the National Institute of Diabetes and Digestive and Kidney Diseases, one out of every three American adults meets the criteria for obesity as of 2010.
+One out of every three American adults meets the criteria for obesity as of 2010.
 While genetic factors certainly do make some people more prone to obesity than others, today’s obesity rates have more to do with lifestyle behaviors than anything else.

 Modern-day life has no doubt provided its fair share of conveniences.
 Meanwhile, the levels of stress experienced by most everyone has increased considerably.
 Understanding the relationship between stress eating and food addiction is a good first step towards getting out-of-control eating behaviors back under control.

 Conditions involving overeating and obesity account for more than 280,000 deaths every year.
 Stress eating habits can greatly compromise a person’s health, increasing the risk for heart disease, diabetes and stroke.

 Not surprisingly, stress eating makes a person more susceptible to weight gain, especially for people who live high-stress lives most of the time.
 While everyone’s circumstances may differ, signs of stress eating typically take the form of:

 - Eating when you’re not hungry

 - Eating until you feel stuffed or full